The Ivy League & Financial Aid: The Ultimate Guide to All of Your Questions

 “The financial aid application process is essentially the same for all students – regardless of nationality or citizenship,” the school says.
 “You will be asked to provide information about your family income and assets, outside awards, and any unusual or changed financial circumstances.
 Our financial aid officers work closely with you to determine your demonstrated need and your family’s expected contribution.
 Once we have reviewed your information and determined your demonstrated need, you will be notified of your award for the coming year.”

-From this alone, it should be clear that the Ivy League makes it a priority to ensure that the students that deserve to get into a school like Yale, Princeton or Harvard do not have to end up settling for anything less simply because they are worried about how they are going to foot the bill.
-It is one of the prime benefits of the eight Ivies having such massive endowment funds that they can dip into to help make the dreams of attending an Ivy League school come true for thousands of students every school year.
+From this alone, it should be clear that the Ivy League makes it a priority to ensure that the students who deserve to get into a school like Yale, Princeton, or Harvard do not have to end up settling for anything less simply because they are worried about how they are going to foot the bill.

 Ivy League financial aid

-So, if you are a committed high school student with dreams of attending Brown or Columbia or Cornell, don’t let the concern that you might be able to afford the school get in the way of you applying.
+So, if you are a committed high school student with dreams of attending Brown or, Columbia or Cornell, don’t let the concern that you might be able to afford the school get in the way of you applying.

 If you are curious about ways to ensure that you get into your dream school and receive the need-based aid that you require to enroll, contact AdmissionSight today to schedule a free consultation to learn more.